THE ARK OF HIS COVENANT

 God will have no fellowship with that which is unclean or unrighteous.
 No believer will be raised in the first resurrection unless the eternal moral law of God has been engraved in His personality.

-Follow peace with all men, and holiness, without which no man shall see the Lord: (Hebrews 12:14)
+Pursue peace with all people, and holiness, without which no one will see the Lord: (Hebrews 12:14)

 If we hope to be ready to meet Christ when He appears we must cooperate with the Holy Spirit as He forms Christ in us.
-Christ must be written "within" before He can be written "on the backside," referring to our outward appearance including the redemption of our mortal body.
+Christ must be written “inside” before He can be written “on the back,” referring to our outward appearance including the redemption of our mortal body.

-And I saw in the right hand of him that sat on the throne a book written within and on the backside, sealed with seven seals.
+And I saw in the right hand of Him who sat on the throne a scroll written inside and on the back, sealed with seven seals.
 (Revelation 5:1)

-"A book written within and on the backside."
+“A scroll written inside and on the back.”
 This is the whole personality of man.

 The first characteristic of the believer who is eligible to participate in the first resurrection is a personality that practices righteous, holy behavior.
 The second characteristic of the believer who would appear with Christ in the Day of the Lord is represented by the memorial jar of manna, which was placed in the Ark along with the Ten Commandments and Aaron’s rod that budded.

 The Ten Commandments speak of the righteousness and holiness of Christ created in the saint.
 The jar of manna portrays the dependence on God that we learn as we are brought low and are unable to proceed without God’s help.

 Whoever would meet the Lord at His appearing must be “leaning on his Beloved.”

 “So He humbled you, allowed you to hunger, and fed you with manna which you did not know nor did your fathers know, that He might make you know that man shall not live by bread alone; but man lives by every word that proceeds from the mouth of the LORD.
 (Deuteronomy 8:3)